 Satisfactory Academic Progress

 To receive Title IV aid, federal regulation requires that a student must be making satisfactory academic progress (SAP).
-All students enrolled at the University of Arkansas who receive financial aid through the Title IV Assistance Programs must meet the satisfactory academic progress requirements as defined below in order to be eligible for further aid.
+All students enrolled at the University of Arkansas who receive financial aid through the Title IV Assistance Programs must meet the following SAP requirements.

 Satisfactory academic progress is deemed to have been made by any undergraduate student who meets both the quantitative and qualitative requirements indicated below.

 There are two quantitative requirements to remain eligible to apply for federal financial assistance.
-First, the student must pass, at a minimum, 66.67% of the credits attempted while attending the university.
-For the purpose of the 66.67% rule, grades of 'W', 'I', and 'NC' are not considered passing grades and the completion percentage is truncated after the first decimal place and rounded to the nearest whole number.
+First, the student must successfully complete and earn credit from, at a minimum, 66.6̅6% of the credits attempted while attending the university.
+For the purpose of the 66.6̅6% rule, grades of 'W', 'I', ‘F’, ‘XF’, and 'NC' are not considered passing grades.
+The completion percentage is truncated after the first decimal place and rounded to the nearest whole number.
 Secondly, the student will remain eligible to apply for federal student aid as long as the number of credits attempted is not more than 150% of the number of credits required for the student's published primary degree plan.
 Courses that have been forgiven or excluded through academic bankruptcy, grade forgiveness, grade exclusion, or other means will be included in the quantitative calculations for SAP purposes as credit hours that have been attempted but not successfully completed.